TWTom041/DiscordFS-SFTP/README.md

 ## Configuration

-- SFTP connection details can be configured in `config.yaml`.
+- SFTP connection details can be configured in `.conf/config.yaml`.
-- You should create a file called webhooks.txt with your webhooks, one webhook per line.
+- You should create a file called `.conf/webhooks.txt` with your webhooks, one webhook per line.
 - You can use the bot we created [link](https://discord.com/api/oauth2/authorize?client_id=1186899111643987990&permissions=536872960&scope=bot) or **host the bot**.

 #### Host the Bot